 1 teaspoon (5 ml) vanilla extract

-1/2 cup (63 grams) lightly spooned and leveled flour (Shirley uses bleached)
+½ cup (63 grams) lightly spooned and leveled bleached all-purpose flour

 Melt the remaining 3 tablespoons of butter in a small saucepan set over medium heat.
 Reduce heat to low and stir in chocolate chips.
 Remove from heat and stir until chips melt.
 If the chips don’t melt completely, return to low heat and stir until they are melted.
 Set aside.